-Instead, the English couple remained stuck at a Sydney hotel, waiting for ash spewing from a Chilean volcano to clear, and waiting to hear something _ anything _ from Qantas, the Australian carrier that was supposed to take them on the last leg of their journey.
+Instead, the English couple remained stuck at a Sydney hotel for a second day Wednesday, waiting for ash spewing from a Chilean volcano to clear, and waiting to hear something _ anything _ from Qantas, the Australian carrier that was supposed to take them on the last leg of their journey.

 The Gunns are among tens of thousands of passengers grounded in Australia who have become increasingly frustrated at Qantas and other airlines.
 Many are having a tough time understanding why some airlines are choosing to cancel flights, while others aren't.